Characters

 Now Editing

-Having acquired the third scroll, the clues to the fourth scroll reside in finding the missing parchments.
-The search will take Keiji and his companions home, to the 21st Century Earth, where they seek to find Andros’s brother, Ivo.
+Having acquired the third scroll, the clues to the fourth and final scroll reside within the missing parchments.
+To find them, Keiji will return to his home on Earth in the twenty-first century, where he must find Andros’s brother, Ivo.

 Disaster strikes as Keiji’s mother is kidnapped, triggering the attention of the Galactic Council of Nine.
 The only way to save his mother is to start an intergalactic war with the reptilian Fourth Reich.

-The enemy, Vrillak, gets bolder, and is now ready to confront Keiji, showing that not only can he hurt the traveler, but that he now possesses the power to kill him.
+The enemy, Vrillak, gets bolder, and is now ready to confront Keiji, demonstrating that not only can he hurt the traveler, but that he now possesses the power to hill him.

 Aliens and Predator (1980s)